Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Data Indexes.md

     "The Index"

-        An Index represents all possible binary states a known bit-width could hold.
+        An Index represents all possible binary states a known bit-width can address.

 Since it makes the everything _infinitely_ eaiser, the upper _**limit**_ of an index is considered to be 2ⁿ (𝑛 being the bit length of the index), whereas the upper **_value_** of an index is (2ⁿ)-1.
 This means that we